FomTarro/chaos-mode-modules/readme.md

 * `get setup()`: An accessor that can return whatever data in whatever structure you want, which will get fed to the client-side code at the time the player is served the microgame.
 In this example, we simply send the number of times that the player must push the button.

 * `get path()`: An accessor that points to the `*.html` file of the front-end for the microgame.
 Must be a relative path.

+* `get credits()`: An accessor to return the name or names of contributors for the module, to be listen on the game's credits page.
+Technically, this accessor is optional, but it is encouraged that you recieve credit for your contribution!

 * `function check(inputs)`: A function that consumers user input, which can be in whatever structure you want, as sent from the client-side code, and checks if the objective has been met.
 This function must return a boolean: `true` if the objective has been met, `false` otherwise.